 - Auto shut-off

-- There is always the risk of battery run down during use
+- There is always the risk of the battery running down during use

 - The display may be difficult to read when in use